Sanglorian/orcus/Orcus Monsters - current.md

  ⚔️ **Claw Fury** (standard, at-will) ● Necrotic
 The slaugh makes two claw attacks.
 If both claw attacks hit the same target, the target is knocked prone.
  💥 **Shadowswarm** (standard, encounter) ● Zone
 Near blast 5; +7 vs. AC; The slaugh vomits forth a cloud of screaming, shadowy bats.
 The cloud grants concealment to all creatures within it and blocks line of sight.
-Any enemy within the cloud that makes a Ranged or Far attack suffers an opportunity attack, 1d4+1 damage, and the
+Any enemy within the cloud that makes a Ranged or Far attack suffers an opportunity attack, 1d4+1 damage, and the target takes a -2 penalty to all attack rolls until the end of its next turn.
+The cloud persists until the end of the encounter.

 ### Specter of Chivalry